ReaperOAK/KCAdashboard/README.md

 - Mark, export, sync, and report attendance for students and classes
 - Create, update, and manage batches and classrooms
 - Assignments, materials, and session management
+- Teachers cannot schedule overlapping classes: the backend prevents a teacher from scheduling more than one class at the same time across all their classrooms.
+The frontend displays a user-friendly error if this occurs.
 - Teacher material upload now includes the required `type` field for backend compatibility (July 2025)

 ### Chess Platform